Planai-Hochwurzen, Austria: Family Ski Guide

 Self-Catering and Groceries

-Schladming's town center has a SPAR supermarket within walking distance of the Planai base station, stocked with everything you need for apartment breakfasts and packed lunches.
+A SPAR supermarket sits within walking distance of the Planai base station, stocked with everything you need for apartment breakfasts and packed lunches.
 There's also a BILLA on the edge of town if you're driving.
-Prices are standard Austrian supermarket rates, noticeably cheaper than resort-captive shops in places like St. Anton.
 A week's worth of breakfast supplies and snacks for a family of four will run you €80 to €100.
-Pro tip: grab Styrian pumpkin seed oil at SPAR, it's a regional specialty that costs triple at home, and it makes any salad taste like you know what you're doing.

 Getting Around with Kids